dkioroglou/fresnote/README.md

 ## Installation

-`fresnote` has been tested with python 3.8 and has Flask as the only dependency.
-Necessary HTML templates, CSS and JS files are automatically installed upon installation.
+`fresnote` has been developed with `python 3.8` and has Flask as the only dependency.
+Necessary HTML templates, CSS and JS files are included in the installation for offline use.

 To install **fresnote** run:

 ```
 pip install fresnote
 ```

+Testing of `fresnote` has been done on a typical x86 64bit Linux-based machine running Ubuntu 16.04 and on an Android 9.0 device (via Termux).
+HTML rendering was similar on both Chrome and Firefox browsers.
+No issues are expected on macOS and Windows devices.

 ## Run fresnote